SimonPocrnjic/upload-picture-with-php/README.md

 images (contains the uploaded images)

-test.sql (you can use this to create database test and the table images)
+images.sql (you can use this to create database test and the table images)

 ## IMPORTANT!!